 With the browser launching, this provides a more visual experience as to what your users actually see so you can also find blind spots and catch issues related to browsers that won't be detected on a protocol-level.

-When it's finished running, apart from the metrics that k6 already tracks, additional browser metrics are tracked as part of the k6 summary output.
+When it's finished running, additional browser metrics are tracked as part of the k6 summary output.
+HTTP requests that were triggered by the browser test are also reported.

 At the moment, the k6 API is synchronous.
 However, since many browser operations happen asynchronously, and in order to follow the Playwright API more closely, we are working on migrating most of the browser methods to be asynchronous.
 This means that while k6 browser is ready to be used, be warned that our API is still undergoing a few changes.